 on IBM POWER systems.
 It is an efficient high-performance technology.

 When combined with SR-IOV NIC, it provides bandwidth control

 Quality of Service (QoS) capabilities at the virtual NIC level.

 in lower latencies and fewer server resources (CPU, memory)

 The kernel device driver ibmvnic is supported with SLES as follows:

-* ibmvnic is supported with SLES 12 SP3, SLES 12 SP4 and SLES 15.
+* ibmvnic is supported with SLES 12 SP3, SLES 12 SP4, SLES 15, SLES 15 SP1, and forward.
 It is recommended to have the most current SLES kernel maintenance update installed.

 * ibmvnic is fully supported on IBM POWER9 systems using the most current POWER9 firmware installed.

 * ibmvnic is supported as Technology Preview only on IBM POWER8 systems.

 * Attempting an installation of SLES 12 SP3 using an SR-IOV (Single Root I/O Virtualization) vNIC (virtual Network Interface Controller) interface results in unexpected behavior or failure to complete the installation on POWER.